The guidance is a reference for those making chief police officer appointments. It supports with designing and delivering the process.

 Nothing in this guidance prohibits the application of the National Police Chiefs’ Council (NPCC) ‘Advice note 8: Retirement and re-joiner guidance’, published in July 2022.

-The College will provide support to PCCs and CCs making chief officer appointments – please contact [email protected]
+The College will provide support to PCCs and CCs making chief police officer appointments – please contact [email protected]

 Roles and responsibilities